TomVincentUK/snompy/docs/guide/intro.rst

 This more involved example uses the a multilayer FDM to simulate a SNOM spectrum from a thin layer of `poly(methyl methacrylate) <https://en.wikipedia.org/wiki/Poly(methyl_methacrylate)>`_ (PMMA) on silicon, for different thicknesses of PMMA, and normalises the signal to a reference spectrum taken from bulk gold.
 It also includes the effects of the far-field reflection coefficient of the sample on the observed SNOM spectra.

-.. plot:: guide/intro/spectra.py
+.. plot:: examples/scripts/t_dependent_spectra.py
    :align: center

-(The dielectric function of PMMA in the above example was based on reference [1]_, and the dielectric function of gold was taken from reference [2]_).
+(The dielectric function of PMMA in the above example was based roughly on reference [1]_, and the dielectric function of gold was taken from reference [2]_).

 References